kentshine/CollegeEventPortal/README.md

 ## Requirements

- Listing all the dependencies specific to this project:
+ Listing all the dependencies specific to this project :

 ```sh
 alembic==1.11.1